-- 1. No candidate for promotion can be a member of the College Promotions Committee (CPC). - 2.
+- 1. No candidate for promotion can be a member of the College Promotions and Tenure Committee (CPTC). - 2.
 Members must be tenured faculty and librarians who have reached the rank of Associate Professor, Professor, Librarians II, or I. - 3.
-Faculty or librarians serving on a PRC who also serve on the College Promotions Committee (CPC) should recuse themselves for the promotion process within their own departments/programs. - 4.
+Faculty or librarians serving on a PRC who also serve on the CPTC should recuse themselves for the promotion process within their own departments/programs. - 4.
 Membership by school/disciplinary category: - a.
-The CPC should be composed of twelve (12) faculty members and librarians drawn from a cross-section of disciplines in all schools and different departments within schools.
-Thus, an ideally composed CPC might look as follows: - Three (3) from the School of Humanities and Social Sciences, each from different departments/programs
+The CPTC should be composed of twelve (12) faculty members and librarians drawn from a cross-section of disciplines in all schools and different departments within schools, at least seven of whom shall be full professors.
+Thus, an ideally composed CPTC might look as follows: